Combo test

 -

-We assume no liability for financial or personal damages.
-Customers are responsible for their own actions.
+We assume no liability for financial or personal damages resulting from independent decisions or actions.
+Each person is responsible for their own actions.

 Questions about our tests